eastmaels/steemblog.github.io/_posts/account/justyy/2019-01-06_justyy-s-weekly-witness-report-06-januray-2019.md

 - - -

-This page is synchronized from the post: [@justyy ''s Weekly Witness Report - 06/Januray/2019](https://steemit.com/@justyy/justyy-s-weekly-witness-report-06-januray-2019)
+This page is synchronized from the post: ['@justyy ''s Weekly Witness Report - 06/Januray/2019'](https://steemit.com/@justyy/justyy-s-weekly-witness-report-06-januray-2019)